Immunisation In Secondary School: Just The Facts

 The following immunisations are offered in school, and are no longer available at your GP surgery:

-In Year 8, from September 2023, both girls and boys will be offered 1 dose of the human papillomavirus (HPV) vaccination.
+In Year 8 both girls and boys are offered 1 dose of the human papillomavirus (HPV) vaccination.
 If you’re absent on the day the vaccine is given in school, don’t worry as the immunisation team will make sure they see you at another time.

 Additionally, in Year 8, if you didn’t receive two doses of the measles, mumps and rubella (MMR) vaccine when you were younger, you will also be offered a single dose of MMR at the same time as your HPV vaccination.
 This is because there has been a significant rise in the number of cases of measles in recent years.